PagerDuty Component

 - Scoped OAuth - New OAuth client that allows granular read or write access to PagerDuty resources like incidents, services, users, with other benefits.

-- Use the table below to select Read or Write access to each Resource your integration will need access to.
+- Use the table to select Read or Write access to each Resource the integration requires.

 - Classic User OAuth - Existing OAuth client that allows apps to act on behalf of users, with read or write to all PagerDuty resources.